 The confusing part is that both boxes look like they should behave the same.
 They don't.
-A caption and a comment can run on different input rules even inside the same app, and that single difference is why your styled text lands in one and breaks in the other.
+A caption and a comment can run on different input rules even inside the same app, and that one difference is why your styled text lands in one and breaks in the other.

 What is actually in your "bold" text?